Shakhtar scores late to beat Atalanta 2-1 in Champs League

 Substitute Manor Solomon netted in the fifth minute of stoppage time after Junior Moraes canceled out Duvan Zapata’s opener for Atalanta in the first half.

+It was Solomon’s first goal in European competition and the Israeli defender said he was so surprised to score that he was unsure how to celebrate.

+“I became really excited, I didn’t know what to do with myself because it was a really important goal and to score in Champions League it’s something really extraordinary,” the 20-year-old Solomon said with a laugh.

-Atalanta had an early penalty saved while both sides also hit the woodwork.
+Atalanta had an early penalty saved while both sides also hit the woodwork in a match that was largely even but left La Dea still seeking its first Champions League point.

+“A goal that ruined a whole match, a night which was magical until the last five seconds,” Atalanta goalkeeper Pierluigi Gollini said.
+“I think we had a great game which obviously was then ruined and overshadowed by this defeat.”

-Manchester City hosts Dinamo Zagreb later in the other Group C match.
+Next up for Atalanta is the daunting prospect of two matches against Manchester City, which was playing against Dinamo Zagreb in the other Group C match.

+“It will be difficult but anything can happen in football,” Atalanta defender Timothy Castagne said.
+“I think we have to go there and give it our all, as we did today.

+“It will be much more difficult but we always play better against such big teams.”

 Atalanta was playing its first home match in the competition.
 But it took place at Milan’s San Siro, around 60 kilometers from Bergamo, as Atalanta’s stadium is currently being renovated in order to meet UEFA standards.